 In 2010 Sanyo eneloop celebrated their 5th year anniversary with a special edition eneloop, called Eneloop Tones Glitter.
-Since then they regularly updated their special edition line-up with many kinds of wrappers including Chocolate tones, Forest tones, Tropical colors, Glamour tones and even with Disney`s popular characters.
+Since then they regularly updated their special edition line-up with many kinds of wrappers including Chocolate tones, Forest tones, with the latest additon being the eneloop tones expedition.

 Eneloop charging and chargers

 Do you know how to charge your eneloop batteries?

 Fortunately Sanyo and Panasonic also produced chargers alongside their batteries so that you don`t have to worry about all this charging stuff.

 Both, Sanyo and Panasonic made some interesting chargers.
 The sad thing is that not all of their chargers are good

 Some of them charge a pair of batteries for X amount of hours, and then stop.
 These are sometimes called Dumb chargers......
 They are time-based chargers.

 Better chargers use more sophisticated technology to measure whether a battery is fully charged or not, and these are referred to as Smart chargers or battery analyzers.

 Continue reading about Charging your batteries, the Basics, or jump to the overview with all chargers Sanyo and Panasonic produced.

 Lots of info will follow on this subject.
 Just follow the links to see them being updated